• Skip to primary navigation

 Take a syncopated voyage through the history of funk music, spanning from African, soul, and early jazz roots, to its rise into the public consciousness.

-Independent Lens “WE WANT THE FUNK!” airs Saturday, April 12 at 12 p.m. on WXXI-WORLD and streaming live and on the PBS App & WXXI app (iOS & Android) The program will be available after the premiere broadcast on the PBS App and https://video.wxxi.org
+Independent Lens “WE WANT THE FUNK!” airs Thursday, June 5 at 8 p.m. and streaming live and on the PBS App & WXXI app (iOS & Android) The program is also available on the PBS App and https://video.wxxi.org

 Featuring James Brown’s dynamism, the extraterrestrial funk of George Clinton’s Parliament Funkadelic, transformed girl group Labelle, and Fela Kuti’s Afrobeat.
 The story also traces funk’s influences on both new wave and hip-hop.